 As I sat on the ground in shock, Andy tried to console me.
 And then I went crazy.
 I jumped up, tears streaming down my face, grabbed my cell phone and said, “I need to call my mom.”
 I paced around the house, bawling as I said, “Mom, are you busy?”
 I heard the panic in Mom’s voice as I tried to explain that we were okay and alive, but would be moving away so soon.
 Then I called my sisters.
 Brandi was so sweet about it, saying how she’ll come visit me and have a free place to stay on vacation and how she still loves me and we’re still sisters even if we’re thousands of miles apart.
 Brittany was so groggy because she had just woken up from a nap.
 My family agreed that we won’t tell Mamaw until after Brandi’s wedding because we don’t want to upset her.
 (At 75 years old, we’re honestly all afraid it might give her a heart attack.)

 The day after I heard the news, I didn’t go to work.
-I didn’t sleep a wink the night before and actually had to take a Klonopin for my anxiety (something I haven’t done in months.)
+I didn’t sleep a wink the night before and actually had to take an anxiety medicine that my doctor prescribed PRN.
+I haven’t had to take anxiety medicine in months; in the last year I’ve had to take the anxiety medicine less than 5 times.
 I spent the entire day at home in pajamas, greasy-haired and all.
 Not even being productive, just sitting on the couch crying my eyes out.
 I barely ate anything all day because I was sick at the thought of everything happening so fast.
-After the Klonopin, I finally fell asleep for hours in the middle of the day which is completely out of character for me.
+After the medicine, I finally fell asleep for hours in the middle of the day which is completely out of character for me.

 It’s been 4 days now and although I’m accepting the idea, I still don’t like it.
 I’m so overwhelmed at the thought of everything we have to do to move cross-country.
 I still hate the idea of putting our debt snowball completely on hold until we are settled in our new home because PCSes are so dang expensive and unpredictable (another time for Murphy’s Law to strike.)